cshum/imagor/README.md

 #### AWS S3

 Docker Compose example with AWS S3.
-Also works with S3 compatible storage such as MinIO, DigitalOcean Space.
+Also works with S3 compatible such as MinIO, DigitalOcean Space.
 ```yaml
 version: "3"
 services: